crackpawt/crackpawt/README.md

 <details>
   <summary> $\huge{\textsf{B4 U INT}}$ </summary>

+this sections a little long oops

  <div align="left">

 - I use slurs i can reclaim, not excessively but sometimes.
-- I make kys/kms/sh nd slightly edgy jokes, i also flirt and im mean to *(a select few of my close)* friends **jokingly** if u dont like that tell me
+- I make kys/kms/sh nd slightly edgy jokes, i also ironicslly flirt and im mean to friends, if uncomfortable tell me
+- **i dont do background checks on ponytown mutuals or random people i sit with,,**  i put my trust in them to follow my dni and be a decent person. if they happen to be in some kindof personal drama, leave me out of it,, if its genuine allegations or theyre a horrible person inform me about it (with proof pref) if u dont like that tell me
 - no need to use tonetags for me, if u need them tell
 - i'm ill mentally nd physically, i deal w it myself but it does affect my everyday life
 - im bad at getting close to people